borgaar/grep-backend/README.md

 mvn spring-boot:run
 ```

+**Note:** The database will be wiped everytime the server starts.
+To stop this, comment out (add `#` at the start of the line) `spring.sql.init.mode=always` in `src/main/resources/application.properties`.
+Note that the schema.sql must then be manually run after the database is started.

 To populate the database with some initial mock-data, you can run the `mockdata.sql` script.

 ## Run the test